 As we develop helpful solutions, we share them with other nonprofits and governments working to end global homelessness.
 We’re all in this together.

 Otilia lives with her husband and three kids — 11, 9, and 6 — in a single room shack.
 The wood planks and tin do little to keep them dry during the rainy season.
-What I loved most about Otilia was her commitment to her daughter’s education.
+Otilia is deeply committed to her daughter’s education.
 Throughout her childhood, her parents didn’t send her to school because they said it would have been a waste.
 Geraldine, a New Story team member and resident translator, could hardly hold back tears listening to Otilia’s story: “They said I would just grow up to be in the kitchen and have babies.
 I’m making sure my daughters stay in school so they have opportunities I don’t.”
 She told us a home would mean her children have somewhere to learn, study, and have opportunities she and her husband could never provide alone.

 Nuevo Cuscatlan, El Salvador